cb-nw-3/m3-4-node--callbacks/__workshop/Exercise-1.md

 Line `6`.
 That's new.
 What do you think it's for?

 ```
-THis is used to pluck out our handler fucntions from the .handlers file that was required.
+THis is used to pluck out our handler fucntions from the .handlers file that was required as they were exported as an object.
 That way, we can call those functions in the appropriate requests.

 ```